Structural asymmetry as a fraud signature: detecting collusion with Heron's Information Coefficient: Introduction

 \section{Introduction}

 The outbreak of the COVID-19 pandemic in 2020 brought forth an unprecedented demand for medical supplies worldwide, causing potential risks to the availability of essential healthcare items \cite{teremetskyi_corruption_2021, steingruber_corruption_nodate, noauthor_exploitative_2020}.
-This surge in demand resulted in fierce competition among suppliers, particularly for individual protection materials like hospital aprons, rubber gloves, and masks.
-In Brazil, where health is constitutionally guaranteed as a universal right, the government is responsible for procuring and distributing medical supplies for over 210 million citizens through the Brazilian Unified Health System (SUS) \cite{paim_brazilian_2011, puppim_de_oliveira_brazilian_2017, gragnolati_twenty_2013, viana_universalizing_2017, collins_decentralising_2000, almeida_health_2000, de_almeida_botega_brazilian_2020}.
+This surge in demand resulted in fierce competition among suppliers, particularly for individual protection materials such as hospital aprons, rubber gloves, and masks.
+In Brazil, where health is constitutionally guaranteed as a universal right, the government is responsible for the procurement and distribution medical supplies for over 210 million citizens through the Brazilian Unified Health System (SUS) \cite{paim_brazilian_2011, puppim_de_oliveira_brazilian_2017, gragnolati_twenty_2013, viana_universalizing_2017, collins_decentralising_2000, almeida_health_2000, de_almeida_botega_brazilian_2020}.

 Public procurement plays a crucial role in ensuring fair competition among companies to meet the nation's healthcare demands.
 However, unethical practices, such as collusion, have been observed among co-bidding companies, raising concerns about the integrity of the procurement process.
 Collusion in bidding networks is challenging to detect due to the complexity of such networks \cite{wachs_network_2019}.